funkyzooink/fresh-engine/README.md

 fresh engine is a platformer engine build on top of cocos2dx.

-curently Android, iOS, Linux and MAC are supported
+currently Android, iOS, Linux and MAC are supported

 [see here for some demo projects](https://funkyzooink.github.io/projects/)